 The husband’s super pension in the payment phase had a capitalised value of almost $1,000,000 as at the date of the Consent Orders.
 However, the Husband submitted that this capitalised value was not disclosed as he had already done so by disclosing a weekly income of $1,500 which included the income he was receiving each week as a pension.
 At the time the Application for Consent Orders were signed, the Wife acknowledged that his Police Pension did not cross her mind.
 In fact, the Family Court of Australia noted that it was readily apparent that no one had turned their mind to this significant ongoing entitlement at the time of signing the Consent Orders.

 The honourable Judge Foster relied upon ABKJ’s appeal case Carron & Laninga FamCAFC 115 in determining that a miscarriage of justice had occurred to the Wife by reason of the failure of the parties to disclose all relevant information in relation to the Husband’s Superannuation at the time the parties entered into Consent Orders.
 Whilst the case of Callis & Callis FamCA 750 above mentioned is a lesson in the necessity of full and frank disclosure for separating parties, it also highlights the importance of engaging an experienced family lawyer to consider the application on your behalf before you file.

-So if you have an agreement and would like to receive advice on your application for Consent Orders, contact our Family Lawyer and mediator, Michelle Felderhof of our office on (07) 5532 3199.
+So if you have an agreement and would like to receive advice on your application for Consent Orders, contact our Family Lawyer, Ruth Jeffers or our office on (07) 5532 3199.